Cizeon/alyra/02 - Testing/README.md

 This is a simple unit tests using Truffle and Chai for Alyra's sample Voting contract.

-Requested by [Alyra](https://alyra.fr/) for first project request of the Rinkeby promotion.
+Requested by [Alyra](https://alyra.fr/) for second project request of the Rinkeby promotion.

 # Notes

 - My testing script is located in [test/test.js](https://github.com/Cizeon/alyra/blob/main/02%20-%20Testing/test/test.js)

 For the previous course, I used Hardhat.
-This time is used Truffle to match with the requirements.
+This time is used Truffle to match with the training.
+Code coverage is not supported since the solidity-coverage plugin is now only working with Hardhat.

+I used the eth-gas-reporter plugin to compute costs.

-The script is testing 31 cases:
+The script is testing 31 cases divided in these categories:

 - Ownership
 - Registration state